datacamp/authoring/docs/courses/repo-structure.md

 # Repository Structure

-A course repository consists of a simple directory structure used by the DataCamp build process to generate the views your students will be able to interact with.
+A course repository is used by DataCamp's build process to generate the views your students will interact with.

-Depending on the technology (`R`, `Python`, `SQL`) you have chosen when creating the course the data structure can slightly differ.
+Depending on the technology you chose when creating the course (R, Python, SQL, or Shell) the repository's structure can slightly differ.

-The structure outline is as follows:
+In general, the repository contains:

 ```text
 |- datasets/